IMS-MRL seminars are primarily for staff and invited guests. External events open to a wider audience are included where appropriate.

 - Internal ‘Research in Progress’ Seminars (on Tuesday at 1.15pm -staff only)

-- Internal ‘Hot Topics’ Sessions (on Thursday at 2.30pm; for 1st year PhD and post-graduate students)
+- Internal ‘Hot Topics’ and ‘Technical’ Seminars (on Thursday at 2.30pm) for 1st year PhD and post-graduate students)

 - Mastering Academic Excellence in Metabolic Medicine (MAXIM), sponsored by Eli Lilly. (on Fridays at 1.15pm; sandwiches available from 1.00pm)